Mitra (Hindu god): In Post-Vedic texts

-Other significant mentions about Mitra include the legend of Prithu, where he acted as milkman of the gods to milk the cow form of the earth goddess; his fight with Praheti in the Devasura war; and his worship by Pandava King Yudhishthira and Akrura.
+Other significant references to Mitra include the legend of Prithvi, where he acted as milkman of the gods to milk the cow-form of the earth goddess; his fight with Praheti in the Devasura war; and his worship by Pandava King Yudhishthira and Akrura.

 In inscriptions

 Indic Mitra is first attested in a 14th century BCE Mitanni inscription in which an Indo-Aryan king of Mitanni invokes the gods Mitra, Indra, Varuna, and the Nasatyas as guarantors of his sworn obligations.

 In living tradition

 In the Atharvaveda, Mitra is associated with sunrise, and accordingly, Mitra is worshipped in the sunrise prayers of the Hindus.
 The morning upasthaana prayer, recited to the risen sun after contemplation on the sacred Gayatri mantra, is a collection of Vedic verses addressing Mitra.

 Mitra is co-worshipped in the Mitrotsavam Hindu festival of the Sun god Surya, whose orderly traversal of the sky is ensured by Mitra (e.g. RV 1.35) and Mitra-Varuna (e.g. RV 8.25.8).

 Mitra is also worshiped in Bengal in the month of Agrahayan (November- December).
 Worship begins on Kartik Sankranti, the last day of the Bengali calendar month Kartik; and after worshiping the Mitra Dev (locally called Itu Thakur) for the full month, it is abducted into water on the day of Agrahayan Sankranti.

 This puja is celebrated like a Vrata especially by women.
 On the first day, adherents bring a clay pot full of soil and plant many kind of seeds and plant roots in it.
 Every Sunday of the month they worship and sprinkle water on it.
 On the final day they abduct Itu Thakur in water before sunset.